Mission Hill, Boston: History

+17th and 18th century

 Like the adjacent neighborhood of Jamaica Plain to the south, Mission Hill was once a neighborhood of adjacent Roxbury before Roxbury's annexation by Boston.
 According to maps from the period, it was often referenced as Parker Hill (which is the name of the geographic feature in the area).
 After annexation (and more rapidly in recent years) the area slowly came to be considered a separate neighborhood of its own right.
 The majority of government, commercial, and institutional entities list "Mission Hill" in the breakdown of Boston neighborhoods and its boundaries generally agreed upon.

 Until the American Revolution, Mission Hill supported large country estates of wealthy Boston families.
 Much of the area was an orchard farm, originally owned by the Parker family in the 18th century.
 Peter Parker married Sarah Ruggles, whose family owned large areas of land including most of what became known as Parker Hill (later renamed Mission Hill).
 Parker's life ended when a barrel of his own cider fell on him.
 (Much of this story is outlined in "The History of Peter Parker and Sarah Ruggles", a book by John William Linzee, published in 1913.)
 An annual 'cider press' neighborhood event is held in the 'top of the hill' park adjacent to New England Baptist Hospital, commemorating this neighborhood narrative.

 The orchard continued for some time thereafter, but gradually pieces of the land were sold and developed.
 Boston's reservoir was once located at the top of the hill.
 Many of the older apple trees along Fisher Avenue and in an undeveloped area of the playground are probably descendants of the Parker family's original trees.
 The lower portion of the eastern hill was a puddingstone quarry with large swaths owned by merchants Franklin G. Dexter, Warren Fisher, and Fredrick Ames.

 Maps of the area indicate Mission Hill development began before the Fenway and Longwood Medical Area.
 Huntington Avenue, now one of the main connections to the rest of Boston, once stopped at the intersection of Parker Street, near the present-day site of the Museum of Fine Arts.
 Up until that time, Mission Hill was connected via Parker Street (a man-made raised passage between the Stony Brook and the Muddy River – both which formed a tidal flat into the Charles River) all the way to Boylston Street in the Back Bay.
 Part of what was once Parker Street is now called Hemenway Street.
 The once main intersection of Parker Street and Huntington Avenue has been traffic-engineered, cutting the straight-line road in two and forcing traffic to first turn onto Forsyth Way to make the connection.
 Many other streets leading into Mission Hill were also realigned and/or renamed at Huntington Avenue (including Longwood Avenue/McGreevey Way, Smith/Shattuck Street, Vancouver Street, and Palace Road/Worthington Street), limiting both pedestrian and vehicular access.